RTippin/messenger/docs/ChatBots.md

 ---

-#### Custom payloads
+### Custom payloads
 - To allow your handler to store user generated data for later use, you must define the validation rules we will use when the end user is attaching your handler to a bot.
 - All fields you define in your rules will be serialized and stored as json on the `BotAction` model your handler gets attached to.
-- The rules and optional error message overrides use laravel's validator under the hood, just how a form request class implements them.
+- The rules and optional error message overrides use laravel's validator under the hood.

----

 ### `rules()`
 - Return the validation rules used when adding the action to a bot.
 Any rules you define will have their keys/values stored in the action's payload.
 Return an empty array if you have no extra data to validate or store.